 If you are six months or more into your current AAP year on the date you receive this listing, please also submit information that reflects progress on goals established in your current AAP year, and describe your implementation of action-oriented programs designed to achieve these goals.

 18. Data on your employment activity (applicants, hires, promotions, and terminations) for the immediately preceding AAP year and, if you are six months or more into your current AAP year when you receive this listing, provide the information in (a) through (c) below for at least the first six months of the current AAP year.
-You should present this data by job group (as defined in your AAP) and by job title.
+You should present this data by job group (as defined in your AAP) or by job title.

 Applicants and Hires: For each job group or job title, this analysis must consist of the total number of applicants and the total number of hires, as well as the number of African- American/Black, Asian/Pacific Islander, Hispanic, American Indian/Alaskan Native, White, and the number of female and male applicants and hires.
 For each job group or job title applicants for whom race and/or sex is not known, should be included in the data submitted